History, tourist information, and nearby accommodation

 About Dunscaith Castle

-Address: Sleat Peninsula, Tokavaig, Skye, Western Isles, Scotland
+Address: Sleat Peninsula, Tokavaig, Isle of Skye, Western Isles, Scotland

 Attraction Type: Castle